Fernandovj/telegram_bot/README.md

 # telegram_bot
-This is a simple bot for sending notifications periodically
+This is a simple bot for sending notifications periodically by using th telegram's API